ShyHarvey/README/README.md

 Frontend developer
 ------------------

-*   🌍  I'm based in Minsk
+*   🌍  I'm based in planet Earth
-*   🧠  I'm learning Next.js
+*   🧠  I'm learning how to live
 *   🤝  I'm open to collaborating on intresting projects

 <p align="left">